Improved computation of fundamental domains for arithmetic Fuchsian groups: Sample timings

-where $\mu=\mu(\Gamma_{\Ord})$.
+where $\mu=\mu(\Gamma_{\Ord})$, and $c_1,c_2$ depend on $n$.
 While the enumeration time will eventually be the most costly part of the algorithm, the normalized basis will dominate for smaller areas.
-We separate out timings by $n=\deg(F)$.

-For $n=1$, we compute all fundamental domains with area at most $20000$ that correspond to maximal orders (there are $9550$ such examples).
-In this range, the normalized basis dominates, and the curve with $(c_1, c_2)=(0.88824714, 0)$ is shown in red.
+For $n=1$, we computed all fundamental domains with area at most $20000$ that correspond to maximal orders (there are $9550$ such examples).
+In this range, the normalized basis dominates, and the curve with $(c_1, c_2)=(0.88824714, 0)$ is shown in red in Figure \ref{fig:times_d1}.